webclinic017/tradinghook/docs/structure.md

  - Note "import.py" which can be used to import exchange credentials

-In this way a single user may operate with multiple ExchangeIDs. i.e. If you have more than one TD Ameritrade accounts
+In this way a single user may operate with multiple ExchangeIDs. i.e. If you have more than one TD Ameritrade accounts, or Webcull, TD Ameritrade together.

 Condition
 ```bash